godfreynolan/jetpacks/readme.md

 }
 ```

 Next, the `ViewHolder` is updated to accept the binding.
-Now the binding can be used like the activities and fragments
+Now the binding can be used to access individual ui elements
 ```kotlin
 inner class ViewHolder(private val binding: RecyclerViewItemBinding): RecyclerView.ViewHolder(binding.root) {
     fun bind(company: Company) {